HMCL-dev/HMCL/README.md

 ## Introduction

-HMCL is a cross-platform Minecraft launcher which supports Mod Management, Game Customizing, ModLoader Installing (Forge, NeoForge, Fabric, Quilt, LiteLoader and OptiFine), Modpack Creating, UI Customization, and more.
+HMCL is an open-source, cross-platform Minecraft launcher with supports of Mod Management, Game Customizing, ModLoader Installing (Forge, NeoForge, Fabric, Quilt, LiteLoader and OptiFine), Modpack Creating, UI Customization, and more.

 HMCL has amazing cross-platform capabilities.
-It can not only run on different operating systems such as Windows, Linux, and macOS, but also supports multiple CPU architectures such as x86, ARM, MIPS, and LoongArch.
-You can easily play Minecraft on different platforms through HMCL.
+Not only does it run on different operating systems like Windows, Linux, and macOS, but it also supports various CPU architectures such as x86, ARM, MIPS, and LoongArch.
+You can easily enjoy Minecraft across different platforms through HMCL.

 For systems and CPU architectures supported by HMCL, see [this table](PLATFORM.md).